 Jesus taught a parable in Luke 18:9–14 about a prideful Pharisee and a humble tax collector.
 This parable poignantly illustrates the result of a truly humble heart before God:

 And He also told this parable to some people who trusted in themselves that they were righteous, and viewed others with contempt: “Two men went up into the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and was praying this to himself: ‘God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector.
 ‘I fast twice a week; I pay tithes of all that I get.’
 But the tax collector, standing some distance away, was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!’
 I tell you, this man went to his house justified rather than the other; for everyone who exalts himself will be humbled, but he who humbles himself will be exalted.”

 There is no salvation for a sinner who refuses to humble himself or herself before God.

-Humble, childlike submission to God is a prerequisite for entering the Kingdom of Heaven.
-Jesus proclaims in Luke 9:23:
+Humble, childlike submission to God is a prerequisite for entering the kingdom of heaven.
+Jesus proclaims in Luke 9:23b:

 This is a profound command that many Christians in America have conveniently overlooked.
-Theirs is a quest to embellish self with all the materialism, fame, and pride one can possibly assemble in a lifetime—and spiritualize those actions somehow.
+Theirs is a quest to embellish self with all the materialism, fame, and pride one can possibly assemble in a lifetime—and somehow spiritualize those actions.
 This passage says just the opposite should be our focus—God’s glory and purposes, not ours.
-The former is a “what’s in it for me” theology and mindset, versus Christ’s purposes and glory.
+The former is a what’s-in-it-for-me theology and mindset versus Christ’s purposes and glory.
 Luke 9:23 should be a passage for memorization and constant meditation by American Christians.